 I like to add semi sweet mini chocolate chips or peanut butter chips to make chocolate chip cookie bars

-And then a baking sheet is necessary.
+You will need a few tbsps of water, vegetable oil or really any liquid will work with this, even Sprite.
+Large bowl and rubber spatula to mix ingredients with a baking sheet.
 You can use a piece of parchment paper on the bottom or spray with cooking spray so they don’t stick.
 I like to only bake one cookie sheet at a time so they all come out with the same consistency.

 Variations